Bronte Homeland in Northern Ireland

 Banbridge District Council

 is an exemplary one.
-With much love and attention to detail, they have put together with the Northern Period Productions, a living history Tour.
-"The Brontë Homeland – Visit It, Live It, Love It!".
+With much love and attention to detail, they put together with a history Tour of the Brontë Homeland.

 A fully guided bus tour took the literary enthusiasts through the main landmarks as they followed Charlotte Bronte in tracing her father's Patrick life journey from Northern Ireland to Yorkshire.
 Visitors met Patrick Bronte, his father Hugh Brunty and mother Alice, all in period costumes.